dasisdormax/csgo-multiserver/README.md

 This is a complete rewrite of [csgo-server-launcher](https://github.com/crazy-max/csgo-server-launcher) (which seemed to be primarily designed for rented root servers).
 Intention is to make server management easier in both shared server and LAN environments.

 The core features of this script are finally working enough for this script to be somewhat useful.
-The first release is not too far anymore, only a softer server stop needs to be implemented.
+A huge amount of changes (primarily helper functions, logging and code restructuring) is on the way and worked on in the develop branch.

 Anyway, I haven't had many opportunities for testing yet, so I'd appreciate every bit of feedback.
 This script is nowhere near complete, there is still _a lot_ more to do (addons, etc).